 After the Thanksgiving dinner, go to the Williamsburg Premium Outlet for some Black Friday deal hunting in stores like Adidas, Calvin Klein, Coach, and Micheal Kors, just to name a few.

 Keep the sun in your sight and escape the cold weather with a Thanksgiving holiday in Miami.
-Much more than a summer destination with sandy beaches and a coastline filled with palm-trees and Art Deco hotels, Miami offers world-class attractions, any time of year.
+Much more than a summer destination with beautiful beaches and a coastline filled with palm trees and Art Deco hotels, Miami offers world-class attractions, any time of year.
 No wonder it’s considered of the best holiday destinations in the US.

-Shopping is one of the favourite activities for those who land in Miami.
-And fortunately, the city has a showcase of indoor and outdoor shopping malls from north to south, such as Aventura Mall, Sawgrass Mills Mall and Bal Harbour Shops.
-For an outdoor retail therapy time and dining, go to Lincoln Road, where you’ll be able to find stores like Zara, Lacoste and Armani Jeans.
+Shopping is one of the favorite activities for those who land in Miami.
+And fortunately, the city has a showcase of indoor and outdoor shopping malls from north to south, such as Aventura Mall, Sawgrass Mills Mall, and Bal Harbour Shops.
+For outdoor retail therapy time and dining, go to Lincoln Road, where you’ll be able to find stores like Zara, Lacoste, and Armani Jeans.